A Gift from Above

 - Lit. will fall down

 A Vision of Christ, the Sovereign Redeemer

-6 Then I saw a Lamb—as if it had been slain—standing between the elders and the throne with the four living creatures.2 And he had seven horns and seven eyes, which are the seven spirits of God sent out into all the earth.
+6 Then I saw a Lamb—as if it had been slain—standing between the elders and the throne with the four living creatures.2 And he had seven horns and seven eyes, which are the seven spirits of God, sent out into all the earth.
 7 And he came up and took the scroll out of the right hand of the One seated on the throne.
 8 Now when he had taken the scroll, the four living creatures and the twenty-four elders fell down before the Lamb, each of them having a harp and golden bowls filled with incense, which are the prayers of the saints.
-9 And they all were singing3 a new song, saying, “Worthy are you to take the scroll and to unfasten its seals, for you were slain, and with your blood you have purchased for God a people from every tribe and tongue and people and nation; 10 and you have made them a kingdom and priests to our God, and they will reign upon the earth.”
+9 And they began to sing3 a new song, saying, “Worthy are you to take the scroll and to unfasten its seals, for you were slain, and with your blood you have purchased for God a people from every tribe and tongue and people and nation; 10 and you have made them a kingdom, and priests to our God; and they will reign upon the earth.”

 - Or proclaiming

 - Lit.
 Then I saw in the midst of the throne and of the four living creatures, and in the midst of the elders, a lamb